 • See your doctor and get treatment – Get an evaluation to see if you have venous insufficiency.
 Endovenous ablation is a minimally invasive office-based treatment that is very effective in relieving superficial venous insufficiency.
 You can check out my recent blog on The Latest in Vein Treatment Technology for more information.

 About Dr. Rheudasil

-Mark Rheudasil, MD, graduated magna cum laude from Abilene Christian University in Texas and he earned his medical degree from the University of Texas Southwestern Medical School in Dallas in 1983.
-He completed a general surgery internship and residency program at Emory University in Atlanta, Georgia.
-Dr. Rheudasil also completed a fellowship in vascular surgery at Emory University in 1989.
+J. Mark Rheudasil, MD, graduated magna cum laude from Abilene Christian University in Texas and he earned his medical degree from the University of Texas Southwestern Medical School in Dallas in 1983.
+He completed a general surgery internship and residency program at Emory University in Atlanta, Georgia and also completed a fellowship in vascular surgery at Emory University in 1989.

-Dr. Rheudasil is a diplomat of the American Board of Surgery and is a board certified vascular surgeon.
-He is a Fellow of the American College of Surgeons and a member of the International Society for Cardiovascular and Endovascular Surgery, and the North American chapter of the International Society for Cardiovascular Surgery.
-He is also a member of the Peripheral Vascular Surgery Society, the Southern Association for Vascular Surgery, the Emory Association of Vascular Surgery, the Atlanta Vascular Society, and the Georgia Surgical Society.
-He is also a member of the Medical Association of Georgia, the Medical Association of Atlanta, and the Atlanta Clinical Society.
-He is also certified as a Registered Vascular Technologist.
+Dr. Rheudasil is a board certified vascular surgeon.
+He is a Fellow of the American College of Surgeons and a member of the Society for Vascular Surgery and the American Venous Forum.
+He is also a member the Southern Association for Vascular Surgery and is a past President of the Georgia Vascular Society and the Atlanta Vascular Society.

 Dr. Rheudasil has published articles in several medical journals including The Journal of Vascular Surgery, American Surgeon and The Journal of the Medical Association of Georgia.
-He has lectured at the regional and national level on a variety of topics including current reviews of vascular surgery.
+He has lectured at the regional and national level on a variety of topics in vascular surgery.